ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/Testing.md

 It would live in the file `test_module.py`, and simply tries to import our code:
 ~~~
 def test_module_import():
+    # if this throws an exception during loading, pytest will record a failure
     import sky_sim
 ~~~
 {: .language-python}